 What Are Implant Dentures?

-- Ball-retained: Each implant has a ball-shaped metal attachment that snaps into the denture and holds it securely in place.
+- Ball-retained: Each implant is attached to the denture by a ball-shaped metal attachment that snaps into position.

 The Implant Procedure

-- Initial consultation: Dr. Robinson have advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.
+- Initial consultation: Your dentists have advanced training in implant placement and will meet with you to examine your medical and dental history, take x-rays, and take impressions of your teeth and gums, which will be used to make the models.

 Implant Denture Aftercare

 Every night, you must remove and clean your denture and its attachments.
 The stability and comfort of your implant-supported denture will be better than that of a traditional denture.
 You’ll be able to eat items that you couldn’t with ordinary dentures, and you’ll speak and socialize with confidence.